Term Life Insurance

-Life Assurance COA is the right choice for you.
+Life Assurance COA is the best insurance agency in Chicago, and the right choice for you.
 We provide simple, easy-to-understand policies for every person, not just a few.
 Click here for more information.

 When you are talking to an insurance agent, the language and terminology that is thrown around can be confusing and difficult to understand.
 All you want is insurance, not education in legal terms.

 You deserve to understand the policy terms that you are agreeing to and gain peace of mind knowing your policy covers you in an unfortunate event.
 In this section, the experts at Life Assurance COA have compiled some of the frequently asked questions about term life insurance and provided answers with clear, plain-language definitions.
 If you have a question about your policy that is not covered in this section, we recommend contacting us for more information.

 The amount of coverage you need in any life insurance policy can heavily depend on the financial needs of you and your family.

 First, consider what life insurance will cover in the event of your death.
 Most insurance policies will pay out the full amount necessary so long as the policy is still active.
 These payouts will cover financial factors such as funeral costs, debt, and income replacement.

 Funeral costs can range anywhere from $1,000 for a simple cremation to $20,000 for full funeral services.
 Most people opt for cremation services or a simple burial to provide enough benefit to the family to cover lost income.